 I know a couple of professors, here and elsewhere, aiming for the goalposts in the manner you suggest.
 But in being a new media hero you do risk flashy, untimely death.

-RBM recently delivered a reading and talk on Transmigration and the Fictional Essay—adapted from his creative dissertation, The Land of Infinite Variety, a collection of linked prose—at the 55th annual conference of the Western Literature Association.
-One of the collection's stories has received the WLA's creative writing award for 2020.
+RBM delivered a reading and talk on "Transmigration and the Fictional Essay"—adapted from his creative dissertation, The Land of Infinite Variety, a collection of linked prose—at the 55th annual conference of the Western Literature Association in 2020.
+One of the collection's stories received the WLA's creative writing award the same year.

-Having concluded his doctoral work at the University of South Dakota, RBM no longer edits nonfiction for South Dakota Review, but remains a loyal subscriber.
+Having concluded his doctoral work at the University of South Dakota, RBM no longer edits nonfiction for South Dakota Review, but remains a superfan.
 Among other fond memories: celebrating SDR's 50th anniversary in Seattle and presenting a panel on creative writing pedagogy with former managing editor Sara Henning at the 2014 AWP Conference: "Teaching Brief, Sudden, Flash, and Very Short Prose."

 In all seriousness, sometimes I wonder if big symposiums on this topic really do anything.
 Don't you think we just need to start getting a few tenured professors on the tech bandwagon in order to legitmize the practice of using new media in the classroom?
 Otherwise, it's just a bunch of fresh-minted MA or Ph.D.'s talking about how things need to change.
 Or maybe those youngbloods should be the ones to just, like, you know, do it.
 Try something new.
 Fuck the consequences.
 If it's something you believe in, do it now and deal with the potential institutional explanations later.